Yaroster/skoomaDen.me/src/content/blog/Dai Gyakuten Saiban.md

 In a courtroom battle set against the backdrop of Meiji-era Japan and Victorian Britain, [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/) brings a breath of fresh air to the [Ace Attorney](https://www.ace-attorney.com) franchise that was long overdue.

 Before its official localization, [Dai Gyakuten Saiban](https://www.ace-attorney.com/great1-2/us/) was a game many fans outside Japan (including me), only dreamed of getting our dirty little ace attorney fan hands on.
-I vividely remember spending countless hours working on the French translation alongside other passionate fans, bringing the mysteries of *The Great Ace Attorney* to new audiences long before it reached the West.
+I vividely remember spending countless hours working on the French translation alongside other passionate fans, bringing the mysteries of <mark>The Great Ace Attorney</mark> to new audiences long before it reached the West.

 Today, I reflect not only on my journey with this game but on the incredible evolution of the [Ace Attorney](https://www.ace-attorney.com) franchise and how this installment has left its mark on me and the gaming world.